-Many Florida families struggle to locate original wills after a loved one dies.
-Unfortunately, missing wills can delay probate, create inheritance disputes, and change inheritance rights under Florida law.
+Many Florida families struggle to locate an original will after a loved one dies.
+A missing will can delay probate, create inheritance disputes, and potentially change who inherits property under Florida law.

 A valid Florida will determines who inherits property, who serves as personal representative, how debts are handled, and whether specific gifts were intended.
 If no will is found, Florida intestate succession laws determine who inherits instead.